-It is a relatively simple task to keep a cork floor clean.
+It is a relatively simple task to keep a natural cork floor clean.
 You can install them effectively in both the kitchen and the bedroom.
 And a properly applied finish during installation can make the material resistant to stains and spills.
 However, there are a few basic tasks that have to be performed on a regular basis, if you want your floor to continue to look beautiful for years to come.

 Installation and Finish Concerns

 In its natural form, cork is very absorbent, making it susceptible to water damage from spills.
 That is why it needs to be treated with a finishing agent that will create an invisible barrier over its surface.

 Many cork tiles and planks come with sealant already applied by the manufacturer.
-When these are installed another layer of sealing agent needs to be added in order to protect the seams from moisture penetration.

-**No. 6:** It is a relatively simple task to keep a cork floor clean.
-You can install them effectively in both the kitchen and the bedroom.
-And a properly applied finish during installation can make the material resistant to stains and spills.
-However, there are a few basic tasks that have to be performed on a regular basis, if you want your floor to continue to look beautiful for years to come.

-Installation and Finish Concerns

-In its natural form, cork is very absorbent, making it susceptible to water damage from spills.
-That is why it needs to be treated with a finishing agent that will create an invisible barrier over its surface.

-Many cork tiles and planks come with sealant already applied by the manufacturer.
-When these are installed another layer of sealing agent needs to be added in order to protect the seams from moisture penetration.
+When these are installed, you must add another layer of sealing agent to protect the seams from moisture penetration.